samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Create Aversion
     - Duration: 1 day
     - Range: shouting
-    - Target WIL saves (with a penalty equal to [dice]) or becomes profoundly averse to an object or location of your choice.
+    - Target WILL saves (with a penalty equal to [dice]) or becomes profoundly averse to an object or location of your choice.
 The object can't be something they're currently holding or touching.
 1. Force Truth
     - Range: touch
     - Target must answer a question you give truthfully, or they take [dice] damage
 1. Hidden Huddle
     - Duration: [dice] minutes
     - Range: touch
     - [dice] creatures are invisible until they move.

 ## Mysticism